Selection mechanisms in front invasion: Linear marginal stability

 a region depicted in Fig.~\ref{f:ressliver}.
 One also verifies that precisely in this region, the linear spreading speed is less than the double double root speed,

 Adding linear or nonlinear coupling terms, for instance through the parameters $\eps_{1/2}$ and $\iota$,

-exhibits the effect of these double double roots through an acceleration to the speed $c_\mathrm{ddr}$ when $\eps_1\neq 0$ and a more subtle resonant speed when $\iota_1\neq 0$; see Fig.~\ref{f:ressliver} for simulations and \S\ref{s:res} for a discussion.
+exhibits the effect of these double double roots through an acceleration to the speed $c_\mathrm{ddr}$ when $\eps_1\neq 0$ and a more subtle resonant speed when $\iota\neq 0$ ; see Fig.~\ref{f:ressliver} for simulations and \S\ref{s:res} for a discussion. \begin{remark}[Wave equation asymptotics for anomalous spreading] When $\eps_1\neq 0$ and $\eps_2=0$, the double double root spreading in an exponential weight and frame moving with $c_\mathrm{ddr}$ leads to diffusive transport